 If you think it could be the right choice for you, the next thing to consider is what niche (or niches) you’d like to write about.

 2. Choose Your Niche

 Or maybe you’re a scientist and you’ve mastered the basics of good research, but you’re also very curious about technology.
 You could try writing blog posts for websites dedicated to informing readers about the latest news in the world of tech.
 Combining niches is a great way to get the most out of freelance writing.

-3. Build Your Portfolio
+3. Build Your Writing Portfolio

-Now that you’ve decided on your niche (s), you need to start building your portfolio.
-This is a collection of your writing that you can show off to potential clients, sort of like a CV or résumé.
-As a beginner freelance writer, this might involve offering to work for free.
+Now that you’ve decided on your niche (or even if you haven’t decided on one), you need to start building your portfolio.
+This is a collection of your writing that you can show off to potential clients, sort of like a CV or resume.

 The better your portfolio is, the higher you can start aiming and the more you can start earning.
 Websites like Contently allow you to create intuitive portfolios that easily showcase your best pieces and past clients you’ve worked with.